shubhgaur2805/Web-Crawler-Project/README.md

 ### Total Entries in Tables:
    - Api_metadata: 525 Entries
    - Api_category: 45 Entries

-## What is not done from Points to Archive:
-    N/A

 ## What would you improve if given more days
    If more days are given: -
    - I would improve the efficiency of code